rust-lang/cargo/src/doc/index.md

 1 directory, 2 files
 ```

 This is all we need to get started.
-First, let's check out `Cargo.toml`:
+First, let’s check out `Cargo.toml`:

 ```toml
 [package]